Maksim99745/eCommerce-Application/README.md

 6. Run `npm start` to start the development serve.
 If it works, then you are ready to make changes.

+7. Before making changes, make sure every thing works by starting dev server.
+Use `npm start` to run the development server using Vite

-7. Before making changes, create a new branch from `develop`
+8. Create a new branch from `develop`

 ```
 git checkout -b <branch-name>